Philippines travel guide

 Safety and security

 On 2 June 2017, a gunman set fire to a casino in Pasay, Manila.
 38 people were killed, including the gunman.
 The Philippines authorities have identified this as a criminal act.

 There’s a high level of violent crime, including gun crime.
 Although British nationals are not normally targeted, they have been caught up in some incidents.

 Criminal gangs sometimes use terrorist tactics like kidnapping.
 Explosions attributed to criminal organisations have caused fatalities.

 There is a high incidence of street crime and robbery.
 You should take sensible precautions.
-Arrange to be met at the airport or use a hotel transfer service.
+Arrange to be met at the airport, or use a hotel transfer service or an official airport taxi where they exist.
 Only use taxis from a reputable company.
 Some taxi drivers and their accomplices have robbed and harmed passengers.
 Avoid displaying cash or jewellery.
 Beware of strangers offering drinks or confectionery.
 They may be spiked.

 Be particularly vigilant when travelling on public transport.
-Armed hold-ups have occurred on ‘jeepneys’ and buses.
+Armed hold-ups have occurred on ‘jeepneys’ and buses, mainly in larger cities like metro Manila and Cebu.
 In some cases these have resulted in fatalities.

 Seek advice from local contacts and always leave travel plans with friends, colleagues or relatives.
 Safety standards on taxis, buses and boats can be low.

 You should take particular care during the rainy season when flash floods and landslides can occur.